rocketmade/android-build/README.md

 ##1.
-Make sure you include the Fabric maven repo, and the Fabric gradle to the classpath
+Add the Fabric Maven repo, and the Fabric gradle to the classpath

 _build.gradle_
 ```gradle